DanielSteele1/JobBoard/README.md

 Job's portal web application - Frontend web application coded with ReactJs and TypeScript.

 This web application features a jobs board using Adzuna's public API, and allows users to save, apply and track current job postings.
+They'll be able to saved notes to each job as well as move a job saved, to interviewing and then to and offers tab.
 User accounts are planned by implemeting Supabase.

 📷 Screenshots - Everything is subject to change including this UI